hermangroup/docs/wallets/dashcore/cmd-rpc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 --uacomment=<cmt>                      Append comment to the user agent string --debug=<category>                     Output debugging information (default: 0, supplying <category> is optional).
-If <category> is not supplied or if <category> = 1, output all debugging information.<category> can be: addrman, alert, bench, cmpctblock, coindb, db, http, leveldb, libevent, lock, mempool, mempoolrej, net, proxy, prune, rand, reindex, rpc, selectcoins, tor, zmq, dash (or specifically: gobject, instantsend, keepass, masternode, mnpayments, mnsync, privatesend, spork).
+If <category> is not supplied or if <category> = 1, output all debugging information.<category> can be: addrman, alert, bench, cmpctblock, coindb, db, http, leveldb, libevent, lock, mempool, mempoolrej, net, proxy, prune, rand, reindex, rpc, selectcoins, tor, zmq, historia (or specifically: gobject, instantsend, keepass, masternode, mnpayments, mnsync, privatesend, spork).
---help-debug                           Show all debugging options (usage: --help -help-debug) --logips                               Include IP addresses in debug output (default: 0) --logtimestamps                        Prepend debug output with timestamp (default: 1) --minrelaytxfee=<amt>                  Fees (in DASH/kB) smaller than this are considered zero fee for relaying, mining and transaction creation (default: 0.00001)
+--help-debug                           Show all debugging options (usage: --help -help-debug) --logips                               Include IP addresses in debug output (default: 0) --logtimestamps                        Prepend debug output with timestamp (default: 1) --minrelaytxfee=<amt>                  Fees (in HISTORIA/kB) smaller than this are considered zero fee for relaying, mining and transaction creation (default: 0.00001)
---maxtxfee=<amt>                       Maximum total fees (in DASH) to use in a single wallet transaction or raw transaction; setting this too low may abort large transactions (default: 0.10)
+--maxtxfee=<amt>                       Maximum total fees (in HISTORIA) to use in a single wallet transaction or raw transaction; setting this too low may abort large transactions (default: 0.10)
 --printtoconsole                       Send trace/debug info to console instead of debug.log file --printtodebuglog                      Send trace/debug info to debug.log file (default: 1) --shrinkdebugfile                      Shrink debug.log file on client startup (default: 1 when no -debug)